-New research by American University School of Public Affairs (SPA) researchers shows the value of job tenure when it comes to managerial effectiveness in nursing home operation.
+New research by American University School of Public Affairs (SPA) faculty shows the value of job tenure when it comes to managerial effectiveness in nursing home operation.

 SPA Associate Professor Anna Amirkhanyan and Distinguished Scholar-in-Residence Ken Meier partnered with two recent SPA PhD graduates to produce a new article, “Learning on the Job: The Impact of Job Tenure and Management Strategies on Nursing Home Performance,” recently published in Administration & Society.